mattias/irc-cah/README.md

     // ^ Allow the bot process to crash when there is an uncaught exception?
     //   Otherwise, notify channel and log the stack trace.

+    "stopOnLastPlayerLeave": false,   // - Stop the game if there are no more players (playing or waiting).

     "topic": {

     // The bot can add/update a segment of the channel topic when games start and end.